jahnvi-maddila/EECS-348-Project/README.md

 To use the Terminal Calculator, follow these steps:

-1. Navigate to the `shivansh-src` directory.
+1. Navigate to the `terminal-calc` directory.
-2. Compile `calculator.cpp`.
+2. In the terminal, run `./calculator`.
-3. Run the respective `.exe` code.
+3. Input your expression.

 ### GUI Calculator